jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 ```nohighlight
 (lets ((name value:expr) ...) :expr ...)
 ```
-Create bindings in a new local scopes.
+Define variables in a new local scopes.

 ```nohighlight
 >>> ; Example